fbpx

 How do people with learning disabilities benefit from nature-based activities?

-Participants are treated as individuals at Camphill Village Trust, their voices are heard, and our person-centred approach brings a large variety of benefits.
+Participants are treated as individuals at Camphill Village Trust, their voices are heard, and our person-centred approach brings many benefits.
 Typically, the most important outcomes experienced by our Green Care participants are:

 • Increased self-advocacy, agency and independence (having more say in their lives, understanding choice, rights and responsibilities, progression and needing less support).